Reunion (1936 film)

-Reunion is a 1936 film produced by 20th Century Fox and directed by Norman Taurog.
+Reunion is a 1936 American comedy film and directed by Norman Taurog and starring the Dionne quintuplets, Jean Hersholt and Rochelle Hudson.
+It was produced and distributed by 20th Century Fox.

 Plot

 Newspapers around the world proclaim the birth of the 3,000th baby in Moosetown, Canada, who was delivered by Dr. John Luke, known for delivering the famous Wyatt quintuplets.
 To honor the doctor on his retirement and to publicize their town, the Moosetown Chamber of Commerce decides to hold a reunion of all the babies delivered by the doctor.
 Some of those babies have since become famous.
 The first baby he delivered, Phillip Crandall, is now a governor.
 One other is the motion picture star, Janet Fair.

 Phillip and his wife are childless.
 Phillip is against adoption because he fears that his opponent in the upcoming election would suggest that the adopted baby was his from the past.
 He decides to go to the reunion to renew his friendship with Dr. Luke, whom he hasn't seen since a fishing trip twelve years earlier.
 When Janet, who is down on her luck, learns from her agent that she has the lead in a New York show, she decides to accept the invitation to the reunion for the publicity she hopes it will bring.

 In Atlanta, the quintuplets' father (Asa Wyatt) is upset when his rival (Constable Jim Ogden) excitedly brags that his wife is due any minute to give birth to six babies because two fortune-tellers have told him so.
 When Jim's wife gives birth to one baby, Jim is disappointed at first, but as he plays with his new baby daughter he tells her that he'd rather have her than six or sixty babies.

 After Dr. Luke's nephew Tony arrives from Tennessee to take Dr. Luke's position, Tony receives a call from a woman in Toronto.
 This upsets nurse Mary McKenzie, Tony's sweetheart.
 Many of the thousands who come to the reunion throng around Janet, who is pleased to see her old friend, bachelor Charlie Renard.
 Phillip is attracted to an orphan named Rusty, who Dr. Luke says was born eleven years ago to a woman who died of a broken heart.
 The mention of the woman's name greatly affects Phillip.